lorrainescanlon/scramble-ed/README.md

 ## UX
 This appliaction is aimed at people who have an interest in word games and pop music.
-It aims to appeal to people of all ages as users can easily interact with the content and navigation is led by the application.
+It aims to appeal to people of all ages as users can easily interact with the content and navigation is largely led by the application.

 ## User stories
 - As a user I want the purpose of the website to be clear and immediate.
 This is achieved through the title banner and instructions visible on the landing page.
-- As a user I want the site design to be engaging and fun.
+- As a user I want the application to be engaging and fun.
 I believe this has been achieved with the use of colour and ascii art.
 - As a user I want to easily navigate between the different areas on the site.
 Navigation is logical and follows the course of the game.
 - As a user I want to see what I've scored.
 This is achieved through the use of a score board that loads at the end of the game.